italonascimento/SockPipe/README.md

 # SockPipe

-SockPipe is a Node.js framework for reactive backend programming.
+SockPipe is a Node.js framework for development of websocket servers with use of reactive programming.

 ## Basic helloworld, echo and ping server